skhavari/cheddardog/README.md

 ### Download Ledger from Financial Institutions

-> credemtials come from env vars, config is in `config.json`
+> credentials come from env vars, config is in `config.json`

 -   update `config.json` with which accounts you want refreshed.
 -   Set `BOFA_USER` and `BOFA_PW` env variable and/or